 Germany started to produce wine about 70 to 270 AD, so Germany has a very long history of wine production.
 In fact, it was the Romans who brought wine production to Germany.

 During the Roman conquest of Germany over 2,000 years ago, the Romans introduced to Germany winemaking.
-Monasteries became the center of the wine culture, and wine was the drink of almost all people throughout the middle ages.
+Monasteries became the center of the wine culture, and wine was the drink of almost all people throughout the Middle Ages.

 It was the production of beer in Germany that ultimately helped the decline of wine in Germany.
 In the 1500s, due to climate change and improved brewing methods, vineyards in Germany decreased as beer production increased.

-Wine in Germany In The 1700s
+Wine In Germany In The 1700s

-There are 4 such large vats or barells in the history of the Heidelberg; one of the large vats at the Heidelberg castle was built in 1751.
+There are 4 such large vats or barrels in the history of the Heidelberg; one of the large vats at the Heidelberg castle was built in 1751.
 The vat has a capacity to hold 221,726 liters or 58,574 gallons of wine.
 Over time the wood has dried, so the capacity for the vat has gone down slightly.

 The American author Mark Twain said this of the Heidelberg tun: